 Acne usually lasts until pre-adult and adult stages, but in some cases, it may even stay beyond the age of 20.
 Factors such as hormones, stress, genetics, lifestyle choices, environmental conditions, and more play an important role here.

 Not all forms of acne clear up on their own.
-If left untreated, acne may become chronic and even result in scarring.
+If left untreated, acne may become chronic and even result in acne scars.
 Advanced treatments at a skin clinic treat acne effectively.

 Hope you found this article on teenage acne informative and helpful.
-If you have any queries or doubts, you can share them in the comments box below and get expert advice from our experienced dermatologists.
+If you have any queries or doubts, you can share them in the comments box below and get expert advice from the best dermatologists.